spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/20-install-on-kubernetes/10-install.md

     ```

-5. Monitor the deployment using the command below.
+5. Track the installation process using the command below.
 Palette VerteX is ready when the deployments in the namespaces `cp-system`, `hubble-system`, `ingress-nginx`, `jet-system` , and `ui-system` reach the *Ready* state.
-The installation process can take up to 20 - 30 minutes to complete.
-Use the following command to track the installation process.
+The installation process can take 20 - 30 minutes to complete.

     <br />